Red Light Therapy: What It Is & Why People Use It

 Quality varies by device.
 Key factors include wavelength accuracy, light intensity (measured in milliwatts per square centimeter), and irradiance uniformity.
 Devices should provide clear specifications and be tested for safety and performance.

-As with any wellness tool, individual results vary.
-Some people report noticeable benefits, while others experience minimal change.
+As with any wellness tool, individual experiences vary.
+Some people report noticeable changes, while others experience minimal difference.
 Consistency and proper usage are important for those who choose to use red light therapy.

 Why Halo Curates This Category

-Halo curates red light therapy products because they align with our focus on science-backed, non-invasive wellness tools.
-Red light therapy offers a practical approach to supporting skin health and recovery without chemicals, heat, or invasive procedures.
+Halo curates red light therapy products because they align with our focus on science-informed, non-invasive wellness tools.
+Red light therapy offers a practical approach to skincare and wellness routines without chemicals, heat, or invasive procedures.

 We prioritize devices that meet quality standards for wavelength accuracy, intensity, and safety, and we provide education so customers understand how to use them effectively.